Dominic Smith Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in the league.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.21).
+- The Dodgers' 4.22 team ERA ranks 16th across all league pitching staffs.

-- The Dodgers are sending Sheehan (3-1) to the mound to make his ninth start of the season.
-He is 3-1 with a 5.31 ERA and 36 strikeouts through 42 1/3 innings pitched.
+- Miller will look to claim his 10th victory when he makes the start for the Dodgers, his 18th of the season.
+He is 9-3 with a 3.80 ERA and 84 strikeouts through 94 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Atlanta Braves, when he went four innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Sunday, the right-hander threw seven innings against the Atlanta Braves, allowing one earned run while surrendering three hits.

-- In nine games this season, the 23-year-old has amassed an ERA of 5.31, with 7.7 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The 24-year-old has put up an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.